netserf/netsig-presentation-rabbitmq-for-newbies/README.md

-# 🔔 NetSIG Presentation - Playing with Pub/Sub
+# 🔔 NetSIG Presentation - RabbitMQ for Newbies

-Welcome to *Playing with Pub/Sub*!
+Welcome to *RabbitMQ for Newbies*!
 This repository contains a presentation and demos designed to introduce you to the world of **publish/subscribe messaging** using **RabbitMQ** with both **MQTT** and **AMQP** protocols.